Readers Question: Does job creation come from public or private sector?

 Arguments for the Public Sector

-Goods with positive externalities will be underconsumed in a free market.
-For example, education and training could be provided in the free market, but generally there is under-consumption of the socially optimal level because private firms ignore the positive externalities.
+Goods with positive externalities will be under-consumed in a free market.
+For example, education and training could be provided in the free market, but generally there is under-consumption of the socially optimal level because private firms ignore positive externalities.
 Therefore, the government needs to intervene in public services such as health and education.
 By providing good quality training schemes, the government can help increase labour productivity and provide private firms with educated workers.

 The same argument applies to investment in infrastructure. e.g. New train links, and roads.

 No Crowding Out in Liquidity Trap

-If the economy is at full employment and growing strongly, higher government borrowing will cause crowding out.
+If the economy is at full employment and growing strongly, higher government borrowing and spending will cause crowding out.
 However, in a recession, there may be a sharp rise in consumer saving.
 This leads to a fall in spending and spare capacity.
-In this situation an increase in government spending financed by government borrowing doesn’t cause crowding out because the government is using private sector savings that would otherwise remain idle.
+In this situation, an increase in government spending financed by government borrowing doesn’t cause crowding out because the government is using private sector savings that would otherwise remain idle.

-Both public and private sector have a role to play.
+Both the public and private sector have a role to play.
 For general businesses without externalities, the private sector are likely to be more efficient and better at job creation.
-Reducing scope of government spending thus could create more private sector opportunities for investment and job creation.
+Reducing the scope of government spending could create more private sector opportunities for investment and job creation.

-However, the private sector also need a good public sector to provide, education, health care and infrastructure investments.
-Also, the private sector need a stable macro-economy which the government may be able to provide.
-It depends on the situation of the economy.
+However, the private sector also need a good public sector to provide, education, health care and infrastructure investment.
+Also, the private sector need a stable macro-economy which the government has a role to provide.
 In a prolonged recession, the case for government intervention to create jobs is much stronger than when the economy is growing strongly.